se-edu/samplerepo-pr-practice/README.md

 A sample repo for practicing how to create Pull Requests

 # Introduction
-Creating Pull Requsts (PRs) is needed when using RCS in a multi-person projects.
+Creating Pull Requests (PRs) is needed when using RCS in a multi-person projects.
 This repo can be used to practice creating PRs.